This comprehensive car camping checklist is designed to help you to prepare for your next outdoor trip.

 Sleeping mattress: Along with a sleeping bag, a good mattress is another car camping essential.
 With car camping you can afford to be a little more luxurious with your sleeping mattress, since you have space to store it.

-Normally when I’m hiking I carry a small and light Thermarest.
 However, for car camping trips we use a super comfortable double bed air mattress.
-Our Coleman mattress also comes with a small bag for storage and comes with a built in electric pump.
+Our Coleman mattress also comes with a small bag for storage and its a good idea to invest in an electric pump to go with it.

 Mattress Pump: Because who needs to be blowing up a big old double air bed each time?
 Seriously, you have power from your car so why not use it?! 😉 (Unless you have the above mattress with a built in pump!)